ThomasSmyth/segment-comparison/README.md

 # segment_comparison
-Strava tool to compare all segments between followers
+Strava tool to compare all segments between followers and clubs